xot/ElectraOne/README.md

 *Warning: do NOT remove any controls; this may break the script/mixer preset.
 The reason is that controls associated with (return) tracks that are not present in Ableton are hidden using their control id; the LUA scripting embedded in the Mixer preset responsible for that assumes these controls exist.*

+As an example, an alternative mixer design is included in the distribution that shows the transport controls on all pages, at the cost of removing one return track and removing the rumble/high-pass toggle from the channel eq page.
+See ```Mixer.alt.eproj```.
+To use it, copy ```config.mixer.alt.py``` to ```config.py```.

 ### Using a second E1 to control the mixer

 If you happen to own *two* E1s, then you can use the second one to control the mixer exclusively, while the first controls the currently selected device.